Interactive Online Photography Presentation

 Olympus Visionary Photographer and Photo Educator

-MY MISSION: "To help photographers develop a solid understanding of the 'Hows and Whys'
+MY MISSION is to help photographers develop a solid understanding of the 'Hows and Whys'

 As an award winning photographer with over 4 decades of experience, I have professional experience in nearly every genre of photography, from my start as a newspaper photojournalist to my position today as an internationally recognized photo educator and Olympus Visionary photographer.
 I love to share my experience to help new photographers fast track the learning curve to success with their cameras.